www.vuletic.com/hume

-Assertion: Abiogenesis would be like a whirlwind in a junkyard assembling the loose parts into a pickup truck.
+Would a natural origin of life be like a whirlwind in a junkyard assembling a truck?

 in many of the organic interstellar molecules we find compounds which are precursors of biological molecules: hydrogen cyanide, which can generate amino acids and nucleic bases; formaldehyde, the precursor of sugars; cyanoacetylene, an important condensation agent, etc. These molecules are able to form even under extreme conditions of temperature and high concentration of interstellar media.
 Apparently ubiquitous in the Universe, they must certainly have existed on the surface of the primitive Earth, as well as on other planets: traces of amino acids, which are already more complex chemicals, have been identified in lunar dust and meteorites.
 (Olomucki 1993:46; see also Miller 1992:17-20)

-Researchers have even discovered autocatalytic molecules, which self-replicate imperfectly and even undergo recombination (Rebek 1994).
-Whether such molecules are the key to abiogenesis is a matter of argument, but it should be clear from their existence that molecules relevant to abiogenesis do not behave like scrap metal being blown about in a junkyard.
+Researchers have even discovered autocatalytic molecules which self-replicate imperfectly and undergo recombination (Rebek 1994).
+Whether such molecules are the key to the origin of life is a matter of argument, but it should be clear from their existence that molecules relevant to the origin of life do not behave like scrap metal being blown about in a junkyard.
 The analogy is useless for all purposes except bluster and deception.

 References